kotaicode/resource-booking-operator/README.md

 Manage your compute instances, or explore this general example on how a booking system for cloud computing resources could work, using Kubernetes custom resource operator.

 ## How it works
-The custom resource operator provides friendly interface to manage cloud resources through bookings.
+The custom resource operator provides a friendly interface to manage cloud resources through bookings.

-You start by grouping your cloud instances under a common resource tagname, and then creating a custom resource with that tag on your cluster.
-Once you have resources, you can manage their state through bookings that have a tag name, start, and end time.
+We start by grouping our cloud instances under a common resource tag name, and then creating a custom resource with that tag on our cluster.
+Once we have resources, we can manage their state through bookings that have a resource name, start, and end time.

-Example yamls can be seen in the `config/samples` directory or in the [usage section](#usage).
+Example manifests can be found in the [config/samples] directory.

 ## Quick start